Global PA Conference – The Progressive PA – Climbing to New Heights

 Attend our annual Conference and be inspired by our Keynote Speaker – Suzy Walker, Editor of Psychologies Magazine, Author & Coach and hailed by the Daily Mail as one of the Top 10 Coach Gurus to change your life.

-Other Speakers include Shine Offline, Team Tactics, Artificial Intelligence expert, Executive PA speakers from Financial Conduct Authority & Jardine Lloyd Thompson.
+Other Speakers include Shine Offline, Team Tactics, Executive PA speakers from Financial Conduct Authority & Jardine Lloyd Thompson.
 Prize Draw plus discount on overnight stay at The Mayfair Hotel and Spa treatment available.

 Experience the best of both worlds with these business and leisure-friendly cities.